Brendon45/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops

-## This repository covers the shell basics
+## This repository covers the shell basics and advanced.

 ## Engineering Devops Directories